ghiscoding/slickgrid-universal/docs/column-functionalities/filters/select-filter.md

 ```

 ### Collection Async Load
-You can also load the collection asynchronously, but for that you will have to use the `collectionAsync` property, which expect a Promise (or an Observable when available, for example in Angular-Slickgrid) to be provided.
+You can also load the collection asynchronously, but for that you will have to use the `collectionAsync` property, which expect a Promise (or an Observable when available, for example in Slickgrid-Vue) to be provided.

 #### Load the collection through an Http call